ticktockreed/bus-stops/scripts/README.md

 Plugins made by us should contain the .zone name.
 eg: `jquery.zone.plugin.0.1.js`

+`release.min.js` is the compiled and minified scripts used in the production version of the site.

 `app.js` contains all code functions specific to this project that are not better included as a separate plugin file.
 *-- please write all functions with variable name and function name.
 For example*